 Check out the campus.
 If you've got a friend who attends who can show you around, that's great.
 We still suggest taking an "official" tour through the Admissions Office with a student ambassador.
-They can set you up to talk to a professor, or students, in your field, and they may show you places your friends have never been (the library?).
+They can set you up to speak with a professor or students in your field, and they may show you some go-to places for studying, hanging out, or give you some insider knowledge on the best classes.
 They can also arrange for you to stay overnight in the residence halls with a current student.

-Complete the online application, or request one from your school counselor.
+Complete the online application.
 Request your high school/college transcripts be sent to the SAU Admissions Office.